quantumlib/Cirq/cirq/docs/circuits.md

 x_op = x_gate(qubits[0])

 print(x_op)
-# prints "X(0_0)"
+# prints "X((0, 0))"
 ```

 A ``Moment`` is quite simply a collection of operations, each of
 which operates on a different set of qubits, and which conceptually
-represents these operations as occuring during this abstract time
+represents these operations as occurring during this abstract time
 slice.
 The ``Moment`` structure itself is not required to be
 related to the actual scheduling of the operations on a quantum
 computer, or via a simulator, though it can be.
 For example, here